-Leah has been collaborating with and supporting families of children with Autism Spectrum Disorders for over thirty years.
-At Center for Spectrum Services, Leah has skillfully developed our Home and Community-Based Program, where very young children with a developmental disorder, usually eighteen months to four years old, can receive specialized Spectrum Services programming in their homes or other community settings.
+Leah has been collaborating with and supporting families of children with Autism Spectrum Disorders for over thirty-five years.
+At Spectrum Services, Leah has skillfully developed our Home and Community-Based Program, where very young children with developmental disorders, usually eighteen months to four years old, can receive specialized Spectrum Services programming in their homes or other community settings.

 Leah also serves as our Family Service Department Head, overseeing our Family Services Coordinators, providing parent counseling and training, facilitating parent support groups and educational workshops, overseeing our preschool and Early Intervention developmental evaluations, and coordinating our preschool intake.